Deepanshu-Azad/Crash-Severity-Detection-System/README.md

 Applications in Crash Severity Detection Systems:

-* Vehicle front and rear bumpers: Measures the initial impact force to estimate the severity of the collision and trigger airbags or other safety measures.
+* Vehicle front and rear bumpers:Â Measures the initial impact force to estimate the severity of the collision and trigger airbags or other safety measures.

-* Door panels and side skirts: Detects side impacts and helps determine the risk of occupant injuries.
+* Door panels and side skirts:Â Detects side impacts and helps determine the risk of occupant injuries.

-* Engine compartment: Monitors impact forces on the engine and surrounding components to assess potential damage and fire hazards.
+* Engine compartment:Â Monitors impact forces on the engine and surrounding components to assess potential damage and fire hazards.

 Large-scale implementation of Crash Severity Detection Systems (CSDS) requires a multifaceted approach encompassing several key areas: